rollerworks-graveyard/datagrid/UPGRADE.md

   * When the value is an array, the keys `currency` and `amount` are expected to be present.
     Currency can be `null`, then the value of the `currency` option is used.

+* The first argument of `IntegerToLocalizedStringTransformer::__construct()` is removed.
+  Precision is not used with integers, and keeping this argument only causes confusion.

 ### DatagridBuilder

 * The `DatagridBuilder` now allows re-usage of the Builder instance.